 POR-15 High Temp paint is capable of withstanding extreme temperatures up to 1200°F / 648.8°C and will resist cracking, chipping, and peeling.
 It is also extremely weather, salt and moisture resistant.
 POR-15 High Temp is the most uniform heat-resistant coating available anywhere, and will maintain rich, brilliant colors without burning off or discoloring.
 Can be used on all cars, domestic or foreign.
 Meets or exceeds properties and requirements of MIL-C-13370.

 Replaces POR-20, Black Velvet, Fire Seal 2000, and Factory Manifold Gray

 Select a row below to filter reviews.

 Read all safety warnings and precautions on label before use.

 On previously painted surfaces blistered and loose paint must be removed.
 Sandblasting is the optimum surface preparation.
 Clean painted and bare metal surfaces with POR-15 Cleaner Degreaser to ensure that the surface is clean, dry, and free from oil, grease, dirt, salts, and any other contaminants.
-Prime all bare areas with POR-15 High Temp Coating before a full coat is applied.
+Paint all bare areas with two coats of POR-15 High Temp Coating.
 Glossy surfaces should be roughened with 320 grit sand paper before recoating.
 Allow POR-15 High Temp Coating to cure for 24 hours on the surface before temperature is raised above 300°F for full cure.

 Dry time: Cures to touch in 4 hours.
 Second coat can be applied in 24 hours, depending on ambient temperature and humidity.
 POR-15 High Temp reaches maximum hardness after heat exposure above 300°F (150°C) for 15 minutes and then allowed to cool down.